FrenzyExists/Wordle/README.md

 Submitted by: Angel L Garcia

+### **Wordle - Ultra simple edition*

-**Name of your app** is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).
+A lite version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **User has 3 chances to guess a random 4 letter word**
+- [ x ] **User has 3 chances to guess a random 4 letter word**
-- [ ] **After 3 guesses, user should no longer be able to submit another guess**
+- [ x ] **After 3 guesses, user should no longer be able to submit another guess**
-- [ ] **After each guess, user sees the "correctness" of the guess**
+- [ x ] **After each guess, user sees the "correctness" of the guess**
-- [ ] **After all guesses are taken, user can see the target word displayed**
+- [ x ] **After all guesses are taken, user can see the target word displayed**

 The following **optional** features are implemented:

 - [ ] User can toggle betweeen different word lists
-- [ ] User can see the 'correctness' of their guess through colors on the word
+- [ x ] User can see the 'correctness' of their guess through colors on the word
-- [ ] User sees a visual change after guessing the correct word
+- [ x ] User sees a visual change after guessing the correct word
-- [ ] User can tap a 'Reset' button to get a new word and clear previous guesses
+- [ x ] User can tap a 'Reset' button to get a new word and clear previous guesses
-- [ ] User will get an error message if they input an invalid guess
+- [ x ] User will get an error message if they input an invalid guess
 - [ ] User can see a 'streak' record of how many words they've guessed correctly.

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough